drvinceknight/Nashpy/README.md

 ## Usage

-You can create a zero sum game:
+You can create a zero sum game by passing a single 2 dimensional array/list:

 ```python
 >>> import nash